“You might be an introvert if you were ready to go home before you left the house.”-- Criss Jami

 Tell them that she’s aware, and if she’s aware so is everyone else.

 "Moral hypocrisy (MH) is the desire to behave morally while seeking opportunities to avoid adopting behaviors that actually result in morally good outcomes.
 MH has two manifestations.
 First, people adopt harsher and stricter standards of moral judgment for others than those they adopt for themselves, and this type of hypocrisy occurs at the intrapersonal level.
-Second, at the interpersonal level, hypocrisy is manifested in people’s morality standards, which are inconsistent with their actual behavior; that is, their actual behavior fails to meet their claimed moral requirements of behavior investigated hypocrisy and explained the cause for moral people apparently behaving immorally."
+Second, at the interpersonal level, hypocrisy is manifested in people’s morality standards, which are inconsistent with their actual behavior; that is, their actual behavior fails to meet their claimed moral requirements of behavior investigated hypocrisy and explained the cause for moral people apparently behaving immorally."-- Frontiers in Psychology

 What was it like to meet the person who would become your romantic partner?